jin-zhe/gopro/README.md

 Specifications:
 * Python 3.5
 * Ubuntu 16.04
-* Videos captured on GoPro Hero 5 black
+* Videos captured on GoPro Hero 5 black (5 is the minimum GoPro model for which GPS telemetry can be obtained)

+The telemetry data we can obtain is:
+* ~400 Hz 3-axis gyro readings
+* ~200 Hz 3-axis accelerometer readings
+* ~18 Hz GPS position (lat/lon/alt/spd)
+* 1 Hz GPS timestamps
+* 1 Hz GPS accuracy (cm) and fix (2d/3d)
+* 1 Hz temperature of camera

+For more information on the data and their labels, please refer to the original [GoPro utilities](https://github.com/stilldavid/gopro-utils) repo.

 ## Prerequisites
 * [FFmpeg](https://ffmpeg.org/)